These easy to prepare Peanut Butter & Banana Overnight Oats are 1 SmartPoints per portion on the Weight Watchers Purple plan.

 They're a perfect 'grab and go' breakfast, they're simple to make and you can play around with lots of flavour combinations.

-Now, I love Peanut Butter, I love banana & I love chocolate so I decided to combine all three ingredients to make this tasty breakfast.
+Now, I love Peanut Butter, I love banana & I love chocolate so I decided to combine all three ingredients to make these tasty pb2 overnight oats for breakfast.

 And it works ..... it really does!